 Ever got out of a job interview room feeling like either of these 2 job candidates above?

-After a job interview, it’s normal to spend the next few hours (or days or weeks) over-thinking every response you gave with respect to the top 63 most asked interview questions you practiced, or gestures you made at the interview room.
+After a job interview, it’s normal to spend the next few hours (or days or weeks) over-thinking every response you gave with respect to the top 63 unique interview questions you practiced, or gestures you made at the interview room.

 Let’s face it, leaving a job interview can be as unnerving as preparing for one.
 When you walk out of the door, it’s easy to begin second-guessing yourself.
 But things don’t have to be that way.